45 Years Ago: Pink Floyd’s ‘Wall’ Tour Reinvents the Rock Concert

 Widely shared video from a stop at the Nassau Coliseum in Uniondale, N.Y., was shot as a tryout for the camera crew.
 Its poor quality, Gilmour says, is because “there was an argument between our lighting director, Marc Brickman, and the people who were shooting it on video, as the light levels were so low. … And it's under Roger's control, so I don't have any say over it.
 I'm very interested to see whether it could be digitized, enhanced and turned into something worthwhile.
 That's what I'd do, if I had control.”

 Waters mounted an all-star production of the album in 1990 after the fall of the Berlin Wall.
-He then took the production around the world from 2010-13, in a show that dwarfed the one Pink Floyd staged decades before.
+He then took the production around the world from 2010-13, in a show that somehow exceeded the pomp of those Pink Floyd staged decades before.

 More From Ultimate Classic Rock